 Benefits of IRS offer in compromise:

-– A successful IRS offer in compromise will lower or eliminate your IRS tax liability;
+- A successful offer will lower or eliminate your IRS tax bill and settle your tax debt for less than you owe;

-– If approved, there may be no need for litigation or other collection activity that could result in levy (garnishment) against property such as wages, bank account deposits and Social Security benefits.
+- If approved, there may be no need for litigation or other collection activity that could result in levy (garnishment) against property such as wages, bank account deposits, and Social Security benefits.
 This can also include getting rid of liens attached to assets like homes or vehicles once the oic offer amount has been paid.
-An IRS attorney can help with the IRS offer in compromise program.

 Whether or not an IRS Tax Attorney can help you determine if this option is right for you:

-– If you have any questions about whether or not IRS Offer in Compromise might be a good option for your circumstances, then contacting an IRS tax attorney may be helpful to answer those questions and see if it’s something that would work well for you.
+If you have any questions about whether or not an offer might be a good option for your circumstances, then contacting an IRS tax attorney, or qualified tax professional, may be helpful to answer those questions and see if it’s something that would work well for you.

-An IRS attorney will review your information before determining an offer the IRS can make.
-The IRS may agree to an offer in compromise, payment plans, non-collectible status, a partial pay installment agreement, just to name a few, instead of garnishing assets, which is a possibility when taxes are owed.
+An IRS attorney will review your information before determining if you should submit an offer, as well as whether you qualify as a low-income taxpayer to waive certain application fees based upon the low-income guidelines.
+The IRS may agree to an offer in compromise, payment plans, non-collectible status, or a partial pay installment agreement, just to name a few, instead of garnishing assets, which is a possibility when taxes are owed.

 Apply with form 656 and form 433